Variable definitions

 To find an exported and declare a variable, use lib.symbol(name, type).
 You need to specify its name and its type.

-1int my_int = 42;
+int my_int = 42;

-2const char *my_string = NULL;
+const char *my_string = NULL;

-1const my_int = lib.symbol('my_int', 'int');
+const my_int = lib.symbol('my_int', 'int');

-2const my_string = lib.symbol('my_string', 'const char *');
+const my_string = lib.symbol('my_string', 'const char *');

 You cannot directly manipulate these variables, use:

-Decode to JS values#
+Decode to JS values

 New in Koffi 2.2, changed in Koffi 2.3